GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Is able to keep their presence in synchronous (e.g. squad rituals such as dailies, plannings, reviews; pair programmings) and asynchronous moments (e.g. discussions on Slack or Basecamp).
 - Is really motivated to learn more and develop their skills.
 - **Has experience in leadership positions, mentoring other people** (usually in technical aspects).
-- Understands their own strong or weak points, and sees something they want to prioritize in their career.
+- Understands their own strengths and weaknesses, and sees something they want to prioritize in their career.
 The leadership process here is usually easier, since **this person is able to develop their skills with a high level of autonomy**.
 - Has emotional resilience to go through challenging scenarios, to receive valuable feedbacks and use all of that information to grow as a person and not let it impact their performance.